palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 #Uploading Device Firmware to OpenBCI Board

 ##Overview
 In order to upload code to the Board RFduino, you need to have a Serial connection to the computer.
 This is traditionally done with a FTDI cable breakout (SparkFun and Adafruit sell several).
-If you have an FTDI cable or breadout handy, make sure that it is a 3V device! **Using a 5V FTDI device could damage the RFduino on-board OpenBCI!** It is also possible to upload code to the Board mounted RFduino using the OpenBCI Dongle.
+If you have an FTDI cable or breakout handy, make sure that it is a 3V device! **Using a 5V FTDI device could damage the RFduino on-board OpenBCI!** It is also possible to upload code to the Board mounted RFduino using the OpenBCI Dongle.
 This page will go over a few ways of uploading firmware to the OpenBCI Device radios.

 Again, there is a small difference between the 8-bit and 32-bit boards, explained below.